telerik/xamarin-forms-docs/controls/timespanpicker/timespan-picker-commands.md

 ---
 title: Commands
 page_title: Commands
-description: Check our &quot;Commands&quot; documentation article for Telerik DatePicker for Xamarin control.
+description: Check our &quot;Commands&quot; documentation article for Telerik TimeSpan Picker for Xamarin control.
 position: 7
-slug: date-picker-commands
+slug: timespan-picker-commands
 ---

 # Commands

-Date Picker for Xamarin exposes the following commands:
+Time Picker for Xamarin exposes the following commands:

 * **ToggleCommand**(*ICommand*): Allows you to open and close the dialog
 * **ClearCommand**(*ICommand*): Allows you to clear the displayed date.